 7.1 Security Assurance Specification instantiation documents creation

-According to gap analysisi in clause 4.3, the scope of SECAM evaluation for 3GPP physical network products applies to SECAM evaluation of 3GPP virtualized network products.
+According to gap analysis in clause 4.3, the scope of SECAM evaluation for 3GPP physical network products applies to SECAM evaluation of 3GPP virtualized network products.
 The SCAS instantiation of the virtualized network product also consists of a set of documents provided by the vendor to give test laboratories and operators the relevant information to understand the critical parts of the network product to be evaluated.

 The content of the SCAS instantiation of the GVNP is defined and it contains details on: